 Villeneuve has taken Frank Herbert’s classic novel and crafted a film that strains under the weight of his obvious reverence for the material; there is a Shakespearean gravitas to Herbert’s writing, but the ponderous sense of self-importance that permeates Dune is reminiscent of George Lucas’s Star Wars prequels.
 The only attempts at anything resembling lightheartedness are two lame jokes that land with a thud near the very start of the film, both of which are shown in the trailer.

 However, if you’re a fan of impressive world building and special effects done on a spectacular scale, Dune definitely delivers the goods.
 To paraphrase Roger Ebert’s advice following the home video release of an earlier desert-based epic, Lawrence of Arabia, you could watch Dune on your TV and enjoy some of its majesty, but to experience it properly, it needs to be seen on the largest screen possible.
-Dune: Part Two is already in pre-production, so those regretting having missed out on the first chapter’s original theatrical release will be able to catch up with it on its inevitable re-release.
+Dune: Part Two is scheduled to premiere in November, so those regretting having missed out on the first chapter’s original theatrical release will be able to catch up with it on its inevitable re-release.

 For KSQD’s Film Gang, this is Paul Kanieski